sybilhoangRG/support.balsamiq.com/content/sales/update.md

 The following products are automatically updated:

 *   Balsamiq Cloud
-*   Balsamiq for Google Drive
+*   Balsamiq Wireframes for Google Drive
 *   Wireframes for Confluence Cloud
 *   Wireframes for Jira Cloud